Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 520 A (EN)

-Measured/declared weight with electrolyte 16.05/16.1 kg
+Measured/declared mass with electrolyte 16.05/16.1 kg

 Dimensions 230×171×216 mm

-gas outlet through traffic jams
+Gas outlet through traffic jams

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Estimated price 4500 rub.
+Approximate price 4500 rub.

 Declared capacity 70 Ah